Frequently Asked Questions About Possession

 Example: I am in actual possession of my car when I am driving it.
 I am in constructive possession of my car when I park it and go into the store and retain the keys to it.

-What types of Possession are Illegal?
+What Types of Possession are Illegal?

 Some of the common Virginia possession charges are: